Rising gas cost could spell more coal use as spread narrows

 PARIS, June 16 (Reuters) - Over the past several months the spread of so-called "clean-dark" and "clean-spark" prices have narrowed but still heavily favour coal usage for power plants, and the recent jump in gas prices threaten to once again widen the spread.

-The "clean-dark" price is the price paid to for coal usage when accounting for both fuel costs and the cost of carbon permits, while the "clean-spark" price covers the cost of gas utilisation and subsequent emissions.
+The "clean-dark" price is the one paid for coal usage when accounting for both fuel costs and the cost of carbon permits, while the "clean-spark" price covers the cost of gas utilisation and subsequent emissions.

 The gas cost has begun to jump again over the past two days as Russian gas flows to Europe via the Nord Stream 1 pipeline fell further and Moscow said more delays in repairs could lead to it suspending all flows.
 NG/EU